 The Country With The Highest Number Of 7-Eleven Stores Is?

-If you’re an American, you can be easily forgiven for thinking the United States is the 7-Eleven capital of the world.
-The ubiquitous convenience store chain was started in Texas, there isn’t a state without several dozen of them, and across the entire United States you’ll find approximately 7,800 of the Slurpee-serving stores.
+If you’re an American, you can be easily forgiven for thinking that the United States is the 7-Eleven capital of the world.
+The ubiquitous convenience store chain was started in Texas, there isn’t a state without several dozen of them, and across the entire United States, you’ll find approximately 7,850 of the Slurpee-serving stores.

 But there’s something most Americans don’t realize about the franchise.
 As much as Americans love a good Slurpee and the long hours the stores offer, the Japanese really love them.
 Not only are there more than twice as many 7-Eleven locations in Japan (approximately 20,700), but four percent of the world’s 7-Eleven stores are found in Tokyo alone—the photo here shows the first location that was opened in May 1974.

 In fact, the franchise is such a big deal in Japan that in 1991, Japanese corporation Ito-Yokado and Seven-Eleven Japan became the primary shareholders in the 7-Eleven corporation.
 Ito-Yokado later formed the Seven & I Holdings Co., Ltd and absorbed the 7-Eleven company altogether.